nsquek/temp-portfolio/_posts/projects/2017-04-07-WhatDoesGoodLookLike.md

     url: "/assets/images/projects/Architecture/spacer.png"
     alt:
   - image:
-    url: "/assets/images/projects/statsgraphic1.png"
+    url: "/assets/images/projects/GivingCampaign1.png"
     alt: "Red Pineapple website on tablet, mobile and desktop"
   - image:
-    url: "/assets/images/projects/Architecture/spacer.png"
+    url: "/assets/images/projects/GivingCampaign2.png"
     alt:
   - image:
-    url: "/assets/images/projects/statsgraphic2.png"
+    url: "/assets/images/projects/GivingCampaign3.png"
     alt: "Red Pineapple website on a desktop device"
   - image:
     url: "/assets/images/projects/Architecture/spacer.png"
     alt:
-  - image:
-    url: "/assets/images/projects/statsgraphic3.png"
-    alt: "Red Pineapple website on a mobile device"
 ---
-<p>I designed the look and feel for the International Living Future Institute's Spring Fundraising Campaign.
-The theme was centered around our motto 'What Does Good Look Like?' and featured the various ways in which our work makes an impact.</p>
+<p>I designed the graphics for the International Living Future Institute's Spring Fundraising Campaign.
+The theme was centered around our motto 'What Does Good Look Like?' and featured the various ways in which our work makes an impact.
+The digital campaign was executed on Linkedin, Facebook, Twitter, Instagram, Google Display + search ads, and email blasts.
+Throughout the campaign, the CTRs were double the average rates across all platforms. </p>